 Telegram vs. WeChat: The Battle of the Super Apps

 WeChat has been the undisputed leader among super apps for years.
-Launched in 2011, it became an integral part of daily life in China by seamlessly combining messaging, social media, payments, and e-commerce into a single platform.
+Launched in 2011, it became an integral part of daily life in China by seamless combining messaging, social media, payments, and e-commerce into a single platform.
 Telegram, although a later entrant in 2013, has rapidly gained ground and is making waves as a strong contender in the global super app space.

 Key Differences Between Telegram and WeChat: